omeka/omeka-s-enduser/docs/modules/mapping.md

 To remove the timeline from a map block, click the X on the far right of the Property dropdown.

+To see how the various settings of the timeline block appear on the public side, please see the [Timeline Public View](#timeline-public-view) section below.

 ### Attachments